lapinozz/lapinozz.github.io/_posts/2016-03-08-Messing-with-vtables-part-two.markdown

     vptr_clickable = new Clickable_vtable();

-    // so the variable is separated from the vptr by two int and one pointer vptr_clickable->OffsetToVariable_GuiElement_id = sizeof(void*) + sizeof(int)*2;
+    // the variable is separated from the vptr by two int and one pointer vptr_clickable->OffsetToVariable_GuiElement_id = sizeof(void*) + sizeof(int)*2;

     // this vptr is separated from the top by one int and one pointer